bablokb/circuitpython-vameter/doc/hacking.md

 -------------------------

 The file implements the class `DataProvider`.
-You could swap the dataprovider with something totally different, e.g. using a BME280 sensor with temperature, pressure and humidity.
-An alternative implementation (used during development and for testing) is `FakeDataProvider.py`.
+You could swap the dataprovider with something simlar (e.g. INA260) or totally different.
+A BME280 sensor with temperature, pressure and humidity would be a candidate.

+An alternative implementation which is part of the project is the `FakeDataProvider.py`.
+It is useful during development and testing since it does neither need a real current-sensor, nor an existing load.

 Other sensors would certainly need other characters within the font-set, so you must also update the fonts.